craddm/craddm.github.io_old/_posts/2017-04-19-Python-Pre-processing.md

 <img src="/figure/source/2017-04-19-Python-Pre-processing/plot_topgraphy-1.png" title="ERPs and a topography at 172 ms after stimulus onset" alt="ERPs and a topography at 172 ms after stimulus onset" style="display: block; margin: auto;" />

 Of course, why do this?
 Personally, I'm still just getting to grips with Python and MNE, and some of the analyses I want to do aren't so easy to do in Python (at least not for me, not yet).
 This is as much a demonstration of the fact that you are not tied to using one language as anything else.
 You can use multiple languages in combination when you need to, even simultaneously.
-You can also call R code from Python using, for example, [RPy2](http://blog.yhat.com/posts/rpy2-combing-the-power-of-r-and-python.html)
+You can also call R code from Python using, for example, [RPy2](http://blog.yhat.com/posts/rpy2-combing-the-power-of-r-and-python.html).

 Another alternative to running Python in code chunks, as done here, is to use the recently released [reticulate](https://rdrr.io/cran/reticulate/man/reticulate.html) package for R, which allows you to run Python code directly within R. So you'd be able to cut out the middleman and not write to disk, as I had to above.
+I'll try to get on to that soon!